reduxjs/redux/README.md

 import React, { Component } from 'react';
 import { Root, Container } from 'redux';
-import { increment, decrement } from './actions/CounterActions';
+import * as CounterActions from './actions/CounterActions';
 import counterStore from './stores/counterStore';
 import Counter from './Counter';